-Is BYOD right for your organization?
-Explore the risks and benefits of this hot-topic for mobile field workers involved in service, repair, renovation and safety inspection work.
+Explore the risks and benefits of this hot topic for mobile field workers involved in service, repair, renovation and safety inspection work.

-BYOD policies let employees use their own smartphones, tablets, and laptops through Cloud application in the workplace, instead of company provided devices.
+BYOD policies let employees use their own smartphones, tablets, and laptops via cloud applications in the workplace, instead of company-provided devices.
 These devices typically store training videos, photos, inventory, mobile schedules and more for easy data access.
-CBS MoneyWatch recently reported 67% of workers already use their own devices.

 Benefits of Bring Your Own Device Policy

 Reduces Technology Costs for Field Service Companies: BYOD programs shift costs to the individual user, saving companies money on buying devices up front with monthly voice and data service fees.
 Even subsidizing employees’ cell and data plans costs much less than buying devices paid in full with a company-wide mobile initiative.